klaudiaZF/sig-security/README.md

 ## Direct Involvement for Specific Security Topics

-For certain security-related issues and pull requests, such as Security Code Reviews, you may directly involve **@the-tatanka** by mentioning their handle in the issue or PR comments.
+For certain security-related issues and pull requests, such as Security Code Reviews, you may directly involve **@scherersebastian** by mentioning their handle in the issue or PR comments.

 ## How to Get Involved